graezykev/mono-repo/README.md

 </div>
 ```

-All English content, whatever the `font-style` or `font-weight` are, all should be using the same font file to display.
+The browser automatically looks for the matched glyphs to display text content.

-For example, there is an `A` in this font file, and it's a normal `font-style` and regular (400) `font-weight` version.
+For example, we have an `A` (unicode 65) on the page, and there is an `A`'s glyph (an image showing the shape of `A`) embed in this `Roboto` font file, so the image will be displayed on where `A` should be.

 ![alt text](font-one-regular-normal.png)